xtianmcd/GCNeuro/README.md

 ## How to Run the Pipeline

-The pipeline assumes data has been downloaded from the [PPMI](https://www.ppmi-info.org) database using the "Multi-Zip Download" feature.
+The pipeline assumes data has been downloaded from the [PPMI](https://www.ppmi-info.org) database using the "Multi-Zip Download" feature, and that the zip files are all stored in a single directory.
 Below is a depiction of the PPMI file structure:

 ![](PPMI_data_strxr.png)